 “Detachment” was certainly one of “the conditions of freedom of thought” sought by Innis.
 But what Innis did not live long enough to understand in McLuhan (let alone to affirm with McLuhan) was the compatibility of “unlikes” even when their “juxtaposition” were taken to the extreme of “the greatest possible detachment”.
 This extreme compatibility of “unlikes” was at the heart of McLuhan’s “ceaseless quest for the inclusive image” and of his Catholic persuasion.

-1. Like most scholars of the Toronto school, Patterson either did not know of McLuhan’s long-standing intimate friendship with Easterbrook — or he ignored it.
+- Like most scholars of the Toronto school, Patterson either did not know of McLuhan’s long-standing intimate friendship with Easterbrook — or he ignored it.
 But this friendship was a central factor in the Innis-McLuhan relationship and, of course, in the whole Culture and Communication seminar project where Easterbrook was one of the five faculty leaders (three from Winnipeg!).
-An acknowledgement to The Mechanical Bride (1951) reads: “To Professor W. T. Easterbrook I owe many enlightening conversations on the problems of bureaucracy and enterprise.”
+An acknowledgement in The Mechanical Bride (1951) reads: “To Professor W. T. Easterbrook I owe many enlightening conversations on the problems of bureaucracy and enterprise.”
 By 1951, these had been on-going, irregularly, for almost 25 years.
-Easterbrook’s relationship with Innis was not as long-standing as with McLuhan, but it did go back 15 years and had developed into a very close friendship itself.
-Innis’ ‘Preface’ to Empire and Communications (1950) acknowledges Easterbrook’s help reading the manuscript.
+Easterbrook’s relationship with Innis was not as long-standing as with McLuhan, but it did go back almost 20 years itself and had developed into a very close friendship.
+Innis’ ‘Preface’ to Empire and Communications (1950) acknowledges Easterbrook’s help with the manuscript and it was Easterbrook who took over Innis’ course on communications in 1951 when Innis was no longer able to teach it. ↩